Mature Masculine

 Devotion

-Devotion is the capacity to commit deeply and stay faithful—to choose someone or something and keep choosing it through difficulty, boredom, and the temptation of novelty.
-It's not obligation or possession; it's love that has depth because it has chosen to stay, even when it's difficult.
+Devotion is the capacity to commit deeply and stay faithful—to choose someone or something in love and keep choosing it through difficulty, boredom, and the temptation of novelty.
+It's not obligation or possession; it's love that has depth because it has chosen to stay, even when it's difficult and demanding.

 This is the Infinite Player archetype at maturity.
 The Mature Infinite Player knows that charm without devotion is shallow—seduction without substance.
-He can attract and delight, but he can also commit and stay, ensuring the bond lasts beyond fleeting excitement.
+The Infinite Player can attract and delight, but he can also commit and stay, so the bond has a chance to become something real.

 Devotion and the Infinite Player

-Toward a person: You commit to someone and stay committed.
-You don't keep one foot out the door.
-You choose them again and again, through the difficulties of real relationship, weathering boredom and the slow seasons together.
+Toward a person: We commit to someone and stay committed.
+We don't keep one foot out the door.
+We choose them again and again, through the difficulties of real relationship, weathering boredom and the slow seasons together with patience and presence.

-Toward a path: You commit to something beyond momentary pleasure—a relationship, a craft, a purpose.
-You stay with it long enough to go deep, even when progress seems slow or invisible.
+Toward a path: We commit to something beyond momentary pleasure—a relationship, a craft, a purpose.
+We stay with it long enough to go deep, even when progress seems slow or invisible, even when nothing appears to be happening.

-Toward yourself: You stay faithful to your own growth.
-You don't abandon yourself when things get hard.
-You keep showing up for your own life, investing even when it feels uncomfortable.
+Toward ourselves: We stay faithful to our own growth.
+We don't abandon ourselves when things get hard.
+We keep showing up for our own life, keeping at it even when it feels uncomfortable and uncertain, even when we'd rather quit.

 A Mature Infinite Player doesn't confuse devotion with possession or obligation.
 His commitment is freely chosen and freely renewed.
 He stays because he wants to, not because he has to.